yarml/HeliumOS/writeups/userspace.md

 Never mind, the next step is the print syscall, this will be a temporary system call while awaiting the new filesystem implementation.
 The exit syscall
 I will not make it do anything for now, just call stop(), since we only have one process running at this stage, when its done, we do nothing more.

+print and exit syscalls are now implemented and they work!
+Next is a little boring, loading an ELF file :)

+And that was not hard as well.
+I had already wrote most code before when I was implementing kernel modules, and I didn't throw away the elf part because I knew I would need it when loading user space programs.
+And unlike kernel modules I did not need any special linker or any bullshit like that, I just needed to follow the program header directives and that's it.
+Userspace programs know thei entire memory space, unlike kernel modules which needed to link with kernel functions, and they didn't even known where they were loaded.
+This stuff is soo easy.